MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-insights/gdpr-export.md

 manager: shellyha
 ---

-# Export data to respond to GDPR Data Subject Requests (DSR) for Dynamics 365 Customer Service Insights
+# Export data to respond to requests for copies of personal data in Customer Service Insights

 The right of data portability allows a data subject to request a copy of their personal data in an electronic format (defined as a “structured, commonly used, machine readable, and interoperable format”) that may be transmitted to another data controller.